pbombina/admmDSM/README.md

 figure; imagesc(Y0);  hold('on'); title('Y0'); hold('off') % plot matrix representation of submatrix.

 ```
 Tne vizualization of the randomly generated matrix  helps us to understand its structure.
-It is clear that it contains a dense 50 x 40 block.
+It is clear that it contains a dense 50 x 40 block (top left corner).

 ![](https://github.com/pbombina/admmDensestSubmatrix_Matlab/blob/master/A.png?raw=true)